Allstars Training Center

 The Stockholm foundation

-The defining feature is the European-MMA integration — Allstars combines Scandinavian sambo and wrestling traditions with Dutch kickboxing and Brazilian BJJ.
+The defining feature is the European-MMA integration.
+Allstars combines Scandinavian sambo and wrestling traditions with Dutch kickboxing and Brazilian BJJ — a hybrid that's produced championship-level athletes in light heavyweight and middleweight specifically.

 The roster

-• Ilir Latifi — UFC LHW + HW contracted fighter
+• Ilir Latifi — UFC LHW + heavyweight contracted fighter across the 2010s and early 2020s.

 The roster includes both Swedish nationals and international fighters drawn to Stockholm by the gym's reputation.
-Khamzat Chimaev's career began at Allstars before his transition to international training partnerships.
+By 2018–2020, Allstars had become the destination training base for Eastern European, Scandinavian, and Russian-area fighters preparing major UFC bouts.

 The Gustafsson era

-The Gustafsson era ended with his retirement in 2020.
+The Gustafsson era ended with his retirement after the UFC Fight Night 153 loss to Anthony Smith.
 His coaching role at Allstars in retirement has helped maintain the gym's technical continuity.

 The post-Gustafsson era